 - Placement Roster – a mandatory list established pursuant to Civil Service Law section 81-b prior to the date of layoff containing the names of employees who have been specifically identified for layoff who will have preferred and reemployment roster list rights as of the date of layoff as long as they are not reemployed from the placement roster at their same status and salary grade level.
 These eligibles are certified without regard to seniority, probationary status or layoff unit.

 Eligible candidates in the title-for-title category and the direct-line category are ranked in seniority order within their respective titles.
 The eligibles in the comparable title category are not ranked and if there are no acceptors via title-for-title or direct-line, any comparable title eligible can be considered.

-How Will Accepting or Declining Job Offers Affect ARTL Eligibility?
+How Does Accepting or Declining Job Offers Affect ARTL Eligibility?

-Employees’ responses to canvasses, interviews, and job offers will affect their continuing eligibility for ARTL transfer.
-Timeliness, for example, is crucial since the intent of the process is to provide expedient remedy, and what one employee decides may affect the eligibility of others.
-Replies to canvass must be made within the same timeframes as in the eligible list system.
-Responses to invitation for interview and/or to a job offer must be made within a reasonable period of time (usually 48 hours unless there are mitigating circumstances, such as a geographic move).
-In situations where an agency has difficulty reaching an employee to set up an interview after he/she has indicated an interest, it is appropriate to send the employee a registered letter (return receipt requested) indicating the interview date, time and place.
+Employees' responses to canvasses, interviews, and job offers will affect their continuing eligibility on ARTLs.
+Timeliness is crucial since one employee’s decision may affect the eligibility of others.
+Replies to a canvass must be made within the same timeframes as replies to canvass from eligible lists.
+Responses to an invitation for interview and/or to a job offer must be made within a reasonable period of time (usually 48 hours unless there are mitigating circumstances, such as a geographic move).
+In situations where an agency is unable to reach an employee using their regular canvass procedures to set up an interview after the employee has indicated an interest, the agency must send the employee a registered letter (return receipt requested) indicating the interview date, time and place.